 Student Transportation Reports First Quarter Results

-- Revenue for the quarter was US $19.8 million, up 15.1 per cent from same period last year
+- Revenue for the quarter was up 31.6 per cent from same period last year

-Toronto, ON, November 14, 2005 – Student Transportation of America Ltd. (TSX: STB.UN) (STA) today reported the financial results for its first quarter of fiscal year 2006, ended September 30, 2006.
+Toronto, ON, November 10, 2006 – Student Transportation of America Ltd. (TSX: STB.UN) (STA) today reported the financial results for its first quarter of fiscal year 2007, ended September 30, 2006.
 STA is an Income Participating Security (IPS) structure listed on the TSX and is not a Trust or a partnership.
 All financial results are reported in U.S. dollars, except as otherwise noted.

-STA posted a net loss of $1.4 million in the first quarter of fiscal 2006, representing a net loss of $0.11 per unit for the quarter.
-Net loss amounted to $4.0 million for the first quarter of last year as a private company.
-The Company historically generates a loss and negative operating cash flows in this quarter reflecting the seasonality of the business during the summer season break combined with a majority of replacement capital expenditures occurring in the first quarter of the fiscal year.
-The subsequent quarters of the fiscal year generate excess cash, as schools are in session and due to the fact that the majority of replacement capital expenditures have already been purchased.
-Due to this seasonality, the Company views available cash flow on an annualized basis.
+STA posted a net loss of $6.1 million in the first quarter of fiscal 2007, representing a net loss of $0.30 per share for the quarter.
+The Company historically generates a loss and negative operating cash flows in this quarter reflecting the seasonality of the business during the summer season break combined with capital expenditures occurring in the first quarter of the fiscal year.
+As mentioned, the subsequent quarters of the fiscal year generate excess cash, as schools are in session and due to the fact that the majority of replacement capital expenditures have already been purchased.
+Due to this historical seasonality, the Company views available cash flow on an annualized basis.

 Conference Call & Webcast

-STA is the fifth-largest provider of school bus transportation services in North America, conducting operations through local operating subsidiaries.
-STA has become a leading school bus transportation company by aggregating operations through the consolidation of existing providers and conversion of in-house operations and currently operates more than 3,300 school vehicles in North America.
-For more information, please visit www.sta-ips.com
+The Issuer is the fifth-largest provider of school bus transportation services in North America, conducting operations through local operating subsidiaries.
+The Issuer has become a leading school bus transportation company by aggregating operations through the consolidation of existing providers and conversion of in-house operations and currently operates more than 4,000 school vehicles in North America.
+For more information, please visit www.sta-ips.com.

 * Non-GAAP Measures

 EBITDA is a non-GAAP financial measure, but management believes it is useful in measuring STA’s performance.
 Readers are cautioned that this measure should not be construed as an alternative to net income or loss or other comparable measures determined in accordance with GAAP as an indicator of the company’s performance or as a measure of its liquidity and cash flow.
-The company’s method of calculating non-GAAP measures may differ from the methods used by other issuers and accordingly, the company’s non-GAAP measures may not be comparable to similarly titled measures used by other issuers.
+The Company’s method of calculating non-GAAP measures may differ from the methods used by other issuers and accordingly, the company’s non-GAAP measures may not be comparable to similarly titled measures used by other issuers.
 EBITDA represents earnings before interest, taxes, depreciation and amortizations, non cash items such as minority interest, unrealized gain / loss on foreign currency exchange contracts, and non cash stock compensation expense, and other income / loss.